INTRODUCTION TO THE OSI POLICY PERSPECTIVES SERIES

 DEVELOPMENT INFO FOR THIS REPORT

-- AUTHOR: Glenn Hampson is executive director of the Science Communication Institute (sci.institute) and program director and principal investigator for OSI.
+- ABOUT THE AUTHOR: Glenn Hampson is executive director of the Science Communication Institute (sci.institute) and program director and principal investigator for OSI.

 - ACKNOWLEDGMENTS: Thank you to Jon Tennant, Rick Anderson, Rob Johnson, Alicia Wise, Scott Plutchak, Michael Clarke, Joyce Ogburn, Claudia Holland, Bryan Alexander, Margaret Winker, Kim Barrett, Abel Packer, Anthony Watkinson, Mel DeSart and Ilona Miko for their time-consuming and critical input into this report.
 In particular, Jon, Rick and Rob each wrote several paragraphs.
 Thanks as well to several others in OSI who reviewed this report but are not named here.

-- CONFLICT STATEMENT: The author of this report is the program director and principal investigator for OSI, which receives funding from foundations, UNESCO, and commercial publishers.
+- CONFLICT STATEMENT: The author of this report is the program director and principal investigator for OSI, which receives funding from foundations, UNESCO, commercial publishers, and individual participants by way of conference fees.
+Funders, however, have no privileged input into OSI policy deliberations apart from being equal members of the OSI community.
 OSI has many voices contributing to documents such as this, and endeavors to maintain an inclusive and balanced perspective on scholarly communication issues.